 8. Dismissing others through bad body language

-In talking to others in person, you communicate a lot more than you realize through nonverbal cues.
+When talking to others in person, you communicate a lot more than you realize through nonverbal cues.
 When you want to talk to someone, you naturally convey open and engaged body language.
 If the person is not someone you’re connecting with, however, be mindful of your presence.
 If you have a closed off stance and avoid direct eye contact (gazing around the room for “someone better” to talk to instead), this can make a bad impression and even insult the other person.

 While you don’t have to develop a relationship with everyone you meet, you can still engage and chat briefly before politely moving on to someone else.

 If you promise something to someone you know or just meet (an introduction, link to a resource, invitation to a webinar), follow through on it!
 If you forget about (or put off) the promise, you’ll come across as unreliable and undependable, no matter how successful you are in your career.
 This behavior damages relationships and negatively impacts your personal brand.